AdobeDocs/experience-manager-65.en/help/forms/using/aem-service-pack-installation-solution.md

 After installing AEM 6.5.15.0 service pack the CRX/bundle and the start page show service unavailable errors.

+## Applies to {#applies-to}

+This solution applies to:
+* AEM Forms on all JEE servers except those running on JBoss EAP 7.4.0

 ## Solution {#solution}

 >[!NOTE]